How Much Should I Keep in an Emergency Fund?

 Why Do You Want an Emergency Fund?

-Most of us are already saving for something: retirement, college, a down payment on a home, regular home ownership expenses.
+Most of us are already saving for something: retirement, college, a down payment on a home, regular homeownership expenses.
 Why would we need to have another, separate savings for emergencies?
 An emergency fund provides several benefits.
 Those include:

 - Providing you with peace of mind.
 More than 60% of people say that money is a regular source of stress in their lives.
 Factors related to money, such as personal debt level, getting enough food to eat and being able to afford housing costs, are also significant sources of stress in people’s lives.
 Setting up an emergency fund assures you that should your financial situation change, you have a safety net in place to catch you.

 - Giving your money a purpose.
-Opening up a savings account for an emergency fund gives your money a purpose and gives you a goal.
+Opening a savings account for an emergency fund gives your money a purpose and a goal.
 You are more likely to set aside the money you need each month into a separate account when you have a target to reach.
 Once you’ve hit your target amount, keeping the money separate from your checking account and other savings account makes you less likely to spend it on non-emergency items.

-What Counts As an Emergency?
+What Counts as an Emergency?

 - Job change: Although people commonly associate a job loss with a need for an emergency fund, other job-related circumstances might improve if you have a financial cushion behind you.
 You or your partner might leave a full-time job and go back to school, one of you could cut back on hours worked to spend more time with your children, or you might find a “dream job” that pays less than you currently earn.
 As you adjust to your new life and job situation, an emergency fund can provide support.